tatuylonen/wiktextract/README.md

 python3 setup.py install
 ```

-This will install the ``wiktextract`` module and the ``wiktwords`` script.
+This will install the ``wiktextract`` package and the ``wiktwords`` script.

-Note that this software has currently only been tested with Python3.
+Note that this software has currently only been tested with Python 3.

-There should be no fundamental reason why back-porting to Python 2.7
+Back-porting to Python 2.7 should not be difficult; it just hasn't been
-would be difficult; it just hasn't been tested yet.
-Please report
+tested yet.
+Please report back if you test and make this work with
-back if you test and make this work with Python2.
+Python 2.

 ## Using the command-line tool